 What makes our Dark Chocolate Cream Cheese Buttercream wicked good?
 This exceptional buttercream literally melts on your tongue.
 It is double-chocolate, buttery-rich, creamy, silky-smooth and light and fluffy like chocolate mousse.
 A slight tang from the cream cheese balances the sweetness from the chocolate and sugar so as not to be overly sweet.
 This cream cheese buttercream tastes just like chocolate cheesecake!
 Due to the adequate amount of fat from the butter, this special buttercream pipes beautifully.
 Our Dark Chocolate Cream Cheese Buttercream is versatile and pairs extremely well with white cakes, yellow cakes and chocolate cakes alike as well as cupcakes, cheesecakes and other sweet treats like baked doughnuts.
 Quite simply the ideal light and fluffy chocolate buttercream!
 Now, that is definitely wicked good.

 For Valentine’s Day, you really must treat yourself to a batch of Dark Chocolate Cream Cheese Buttercream to frost your baked sweet treat.
 You and your loved ones will be over-the-moon thrilled!
 This “dark side” is a good one.
 I promise.

-- 1 cup (2 sticks or 226 grams) unsalted butter, softened (or 1 stick salted & 1 stick unsalted)
+- 1 cup (2 sticks or 226 grams) unsalted butter, softened (or 1 stick each, salted & unsalted)

-- ¾ cup (4.5 ounces/127.5 grams) bittersweet or semisweet chocolate chips, such as Guittard® Extra Dark Chocolate Chips, melted and cooled slightly
+- ¾ cup (4.5 ounces or 127.5 grams) bittersweet or semisweet chocolate chips, melted and cooled slightly

 - 4 cups (480 grams) confectioners’ sugar, spooned in cup, leveled off & sifted